alonalj/PathoMCH/README.md

 Note that for this data, the model is not expected to converge, nor can this data be used to train a clinically meaningful model.
 For this purpose, original whole-slide images need to be placed under data->slides folder as explained above (see `conf.py`).
 Slides may be obtained from the GDC website, as discussed in the Methods section.
-The manifest files that list the slides used in this research are provided under data->slides.
+The manifest files that list the slides used in this research are provided under 'data'.

 ## Generating molecular cartographies and deriving heterogeneity